NohaTech/Seafile-best-practices-for-Ubuntu/NohaTech-Seafile-Guide-English.md

 # Introduction
-***IF you are upgrading to Seafile server version 6.2.3 make sure that you have disabled memcached before as it's an issue with memecached and version 6.2.3 https://forum.seafile.com/t/seafile-server-6-2-3-is-ready-oauth-support-and-other-improvements/4567/11***

 I'll guide you trough how you can install Seafile on a Ubuntu 16.04 LTS machine, in this document I'll only adapt best practices.
 This guide is for the CE version of Seafile, the free version.
 But you can use it for the PRO version also but then it's some additional steps that I have not included in this guide.
 To tighten up your security on your Ubuntu server please see the NohaTech-Ubuntu-Secure-Server.md file.